🍸 Complete Guide to Italian Aperitivo Culture

 Pasta Salads

-Cold pasta dishes with vegetables, perfect for aperitivo buffets.
+Light and refreshing cold pasta dishes with vegetables, ideal for casual aperitivo spreads.

 Pizzette & Tramezzini

-Mini pizzas and Italian tea sandwiches with various fillings.
+Mini pizzas and classic Italian sandwiches filled with a variety of savory ingredients.

 Fried Appetizers